Nedumbassery: Education

 An English High school was built at Nedumbassery in 1939 by Jacobite Syrian Bishop H.E.
 Mor Gregorios Vayaliparambil (also the first chairman of Mor Athanasious College Association, Kothamangalam) and was known as 'Mor Athanasious High School'.
-This school provided education to all people in the nearby areas including Angamali, Perumbavur.
+This school provided education to all people in the nearby areas including Angamaly and Perumbavur.
 The school has been a source of education to all classes of people and has produced many IAS officers and top bureaucrats for India.
 In 1949 Mor Gregorios Vayaliparambil Pynadath constructed a new church in Nedumbassery, opposite his school known as St.George Jacobite Syrian Church.